zoffixznet/perl6-Chromatin/DESIGN.md

 #### Command Plugins

-A command plugin is one that provides a `Chroma::Command::foo` class, where `foo` is the name of the command.
+A command plugin is one that provides a `Chromatin::Command::foo` class, where `foo` is the name of the command.
 The installation of such a class would make `foo` command available to the [`chroma` executable](#execution), like so: